rafifernandaa/statmind/README.md

 # StatMind — Multi-Agent Productivity Assistant for Statistics

-> *Turning Uncertainty Into Insight* — Rafi Fernanda Aldin, Universitas Negeri Jakarta
+> *Turning Uncertainty Into Insight* — Rafi Fernanda Aldin

 StatMind is a production-grade multi-agent AI assistant designed to streamline the academic lifecycle of statistics students and researchers.
 It bridges the gap between raw data analysis, academic project management, and knowledge organization.